-The architectural historian and critic Jennifer Taylor describes the Allendale Square Offices in terms such as a 'fine' building marking a 'high point', that it is a 'competent work' of 'quality' which has 'sophistication and elegance'.
-It is the one work she finds has some commonality with the Carillon in terms of its line and precision of form.64
+Architectural historian and critic Jennifer Taylor describes the Allendale Square Offices in terms such as a 'fine' building marking a 'high point', that it is a 'competent work' of 'quality' which has 'sophistication and elegance'.
+It is the one work she finds has some commonality with the Carillon in terms of its line and precision of form.